sjswuitchik/ADA2021_template/README.md

 ***

-## Repository for the Directed Studies Project of Sandra (Smith) Wuitchik, 2021
+## Repository for the Directed Studies Project of Sandra (Smith) Wuitchik & Jenna Fleet, BMSC 2021

 This repository contains the data and code necessary to reproduce the results reported in **Git'r done: Introducing BMSC Fall Program to open access code sharing**.